-While working as a research assistant at Howard University, I became interested in cognitive neuroscience and better understanding how the brain works and how it relates to daily function.
+While working as a research assistant at Howard University, I became interested in cognitive neuroscience, better understanding how the brain works, and how it relates to daily function.
 I am interested in research involving executive function and emotion.
-I find it fascinating to understand how the brain supports human function in social and emotional contexts.
+I find it fascinating to understand how the brain supports human function in social and emotional situations.
 I am eager to be a part of research that will further advance the understanding of executive function of the human brain.

-I am currently in my senior year pursuing my Bachelor’s degree in Biological Science, under the pre-med track.
-Psychology, especially the brain processes, has always intrigued me which is why I became a part of this field.
-My ultimate career goal is to become a Pediatric Surgeon specializing in neuroscience.
-My primary interest in the research is the application of neurobiology (such as neurotransmitters, genes, transporter proteins etc.) to something as simple as thinking and emotion and the relation with disorders like ADHD.
+I am currently in my senior year pursuing my bachelor’s degree in biological science, under the pre-med track.
+Psychology has always intrigued me.
+My ultimate career goal is to become a pediatric surgeon specializing in neurology.
+My primary research interest are the effects of neurobiology (such as neurotransmitters, genes, transporter proteins etc.) on something as simple as thinking and emotion within the context of diseases such as ADHD.
 I hope to incorporate my learning from this research into my career in order to serve my community.

 I was born and raised in Havana, Cuba.
-I am currently working on a bachelor’s degree in Biological Sciences and a minor in Chemistry.
-My goal is to apply to medical school this upcoming summer and graduate in the Fall of 2017.
+I am currently working on a bachelor’s degree in biological sciences and a minor in chemistry.
+I will complete my undergraduate degree this year and hope to begin medical school next year.
 A few personal and academic experiences have given rise to my interest in cognitive neuroscience and my decision on a future career as a neurologist.
-I decided to join the research at the Stollstorff Lab not only to enhance my knowledge as a future doctor but also to be part of a positive impact in my community.
+I sought an opportunity at the Stollstorff Lab not only to enhance my knowledge as a future doctor but also to be part of a positive impact in my community.

 I recently graduated from FIU with a bachelor’s degree in psychology and a minor in chemistry.
 This is my second semester working in Dr. Stollstorff’s lab, and I am very excited to be a part of such a great research project.
 I have been a child life volunteer at Nicklaus Children’s Hospital for over a year, and I am the Medical Mission Trip Coordinator for the American Medical Student Association at FIU.
 I hope to attend medical school, and one day become a pediatrician specializing in oncology and hematology.

-I am currently in my senior year pursuing my Bachelor’s degree in Computer Science.
-After I finish my studies, I plan on building a career as a Software Engineer.
-Before I became interested in programming I had a huge passion for neuroscience and even planned on studying it as an undergraduate.
+I am currently in my senior year pursuing my bachelor’s degree in computer science.
+Once I have completed my studies, I plan on building a career as a Software Engineer.
+Before I became interested in programming I had a huge interest in neuroscience and even planned on studying it as an undergraduate.
 My plans changed but the passion never died out.
 I was extremely excited after finding out that lab was looking for a Computer Science student to help them with E-Programming, web development and other tasks for their research.
 To be able to join both of my passions into this position seems like a dream come true.
-I look forward to learning as much as I can and also on being part of this great team here in Stollstorff Lab.
+I look forward to learning and making as many contributions to the Stollstorff Lab as possible!

-I am a junior at Florida International University obtaining my Bachelors in Psychology.
-My main goal in this field is to become a researcher, to be able to define, predict, and prevent certain neurological disorders, from Alzheimer’s Disease to more common disorders like anxiety.
+I am a junior at Florida International University obtaining my bachelors in psychology.
+My main goal in this field is to become a researcher, to help define, predict, and prevent certain neurological disorders, from Alzheimer’s Disease to more common disorders like anxiety.
 I am also interested in reducing the margin of error in logical thinking by seeing what genetics influence our thought processes through emotions.
 I was introduced to this line of research in my high school years and have been enamored ever since.
-I am incredibly excited to be part of Dr. Stollstorff’s team and start working toward that goal.
+I am incredibly excited to be part of Dr. Stollstorff’s team and start working towards that goal.

 Alejandro Hermida, former StollstorffLab Manager, has left the Stollstorff Lab to pursue a medical education at the University of Miami.